 - 1 Enable MIDI Mapping mode in Ableton Live by clicking the MIDI button at the top right-hand corner.
-Select the control you'd like to have QuNeo control in Live. - 2 Put QuNeo into CoMA mode by holding down blue Mode button in the upper left-hand corner for 1 second.
+Select the control you'd like to map QuNeo to in Live.
+Live is now listening for a MIDI commant to assign to this control.
+If Live receives more than one MIDI message, it won't know which to map.
+CoMA only sends one MIDI message at a time for exactly this reason. - 2 Put QuNeo into CoMA mode by holding down blue Mode button in the upper left-hand corner for 1 second.
 All the LEDs will flash and the blue mode LED will turn on (and stay on), showing that you have successfully entered CoMA mode. - 3 Pick the pad you'd like to map to Live and press the bottom right (south-east) corner of the pad.
-The SE corner is designated to send out the CC# for the Y-Axis. - 4 Repeat step 3 for any other pads you wish to map. - 5 Exit CoMA mode by pressing the Mode button again. - Take Live out of MIDI Map mode and try out your new mapping by pressing and sliding your finger from top to bottom (the Y-Axis) of the pad you mapped.
+The SE corner is designated to send out the CC# for the Y-Axis. - 4 Exit CoMA mode by pressing the Mode button again. - 5 Take Live out of MIDI Map mode and try out your new mapping by pressing and sliding your finger from top to bottom (the Y-Axis) of the pad you mapped.